comegrant/misc_doc/add_reviews_to_pbi.md

 1. We can have either 1 `dim_recipe_reviews` containing both comments & ratings.
 Or two separate tables.
 I like option 1 for the sake of keeping the schema simple.

 2. Do we want to support anonymous comments?
 If so, we need to use the native `pim.dbo.recipes_rating.recipe_rating_id` instead of `concat(billing_agreement_id,recipe_id)`.
 This requires rerunning `fact_orders` but it might be the better long-term solution.
-We can also keep the composite key but use the native `recipe_rating_id` for anonymous comments which avoid a re-run but it more convoluted.
+We can also keep the composite key but use the native `recipe_rating_id` for anonymous comments, which avoid a re-run but it more convoluted.

 3. Supporting anonymous comments also require either of:
     1. Having `fk_dim_recipe` in `dim_recipe_reviews` (easiest, but dim-dim joins go against star schema conventions).